-I received many well-reasoned responses to yesterday’s post.
+I received many well-reasoned responses to yesterday’s post about the spread of varroa mites.
 Rather than attempting to answer them separately, I decided to write a follow-up.

 You are absolutely right that honey bees are not native to North America.
-But from the time they were brought over by the colonists in the early 1600s, until the introduction of the Varroa mite in 1986, honey bees naturalized across the continent.
+But from the time they were imported by the colonists in the early 1600s, until the introduction of the varroa mite in 1986, honey bees naturalized across the continent.
 They thrived and could be found nearly everywhere.
-But all that ended when the Varroa mite entered the feral stock and, for all practical purposes, wiped it out.
+But all that ended when the varroa mite entered the feral stock and, for all practical purposes, wiped it out.